Instructional Materials

 Phenomena Resources

 A phenomenon is simply an observable event.
-In the science classroom a carefully chosen phenomenon can drive student inquiry.
-Phenomena add relevance to the science classroom showing students science in their own world.
+In the science classroom, a carefully chosen phenomenon can drive student inquiry.
+Phenomena add relevance to the science classroom by showing students science in their world.
 A good phenomenon is observable, interesting, complex, and aligned to the appropriate standard.

 Discourse Strategy Resources